 Students must be in attendance for a minimum of 90% of the school year.
-This means that a student's absences are considered excessive when he/she misses up to (9) days per semester or (18) days per year, no matter the reason for the absences.
-Students will be considered eligible for retention or citizenship grade reductions based upon a review by the administration.
+This means that a student's absences are considered excessive when he/she misses up to 18 days per year, whether excused or unexcused.
 Special consideration will be given for prolonged illness or death in the immediate family.
 All absences, regardless of the reason, will be reported on school transcripts.
 In an effort to avoid a pattern leading to excessive absences, the following steps will be taken: